NoNameLmao/mineflayer-api-examples/bot/README.md

 }
 const bot = mineflayer.createBot(botOptions);
 ```
-P.P.S. if you need to keep Intellisense, you can use JSDOC if you are using JavaScript or a type annotation if you are using TypeScript:
+P.P.S. if you need to keep Intellisense, you can use JSDOC if you are using JavaScript or you can add a type annotation if you are using TypeScript:
 ```ts
 // JSDOC
 /* @type mineflayer.BotOptions */